East Coast Railway Infrastructure Protection Projects ECRIPP

 -

-DART+ Coastal South is an independent project of ECRIPP.
-Non Statutory public consultation on DART+ Coastal South will take place this winter.
+DART+ Coastal South is a project independent of ECRIPP.
 The commencement of construction of ECRIPP, subject to planning being granted and funding being allocated will not impact ECRIPP’s progress.
 For more information on DART+ Coastal South please visit

 dartplus.ie.